-- i. if These Individuals in their former employment with IH, acted for or advised IH concerning the proceedings, transactions, negotiation or case; and - ii. acting for the outside entity in that connection would result in the receipt by the outside entity of a private or commercial benefit or of any benefit not for general application. - 3.3 The Chief Executive Officer in consultation with the Board Chair may reduce the one-year restriction upon application.
-If the request comes from a Senior Executive or other employees with the authority to issue contracts or influence the outcome of contractual arrangements between Interior Health and its vendors, service providers or contractors the Chief Executive Officer will make the determination.
-If the request comes from the Chief Executive Officer, the Board Chair will make the determination.
+- act for an outside entity in connection with any ongoing proceedings, transactions, negotiation or case in which the outside entity and IH are involved: - i. if These Individuals in their former employment with IH, acted for or advised IH concerning the proceedings, transactions, negotiation or case; and - ii. acting for the outside entity in that connection would result in the receipt by the outside entity of a private or commercial benefit or of any benefit not for general application. - 4.3 The CEO in consultation with the Board Chair may reduce the one-year restriction upon application.
+If the request comes from a Senior Executive or other employees with the authority to issue contracts or influence the outcome of contractual arrangements between IH and its vendors, service providers or contractors the CEO will make the determination.
+If the request comes from the CEO, the Board Chair will make the determination.